Portia Lilly De Luen died after being caught in a rip at Karekare Beach

 'Thank you for being a great friend'

-A family friend told the Herald the 14-year-old was very much loved and that she and her twin sister were well-known by whānau and friends as being "beautiful, caring girls."
+A family friend told the Herald the 14-year-old was very much loved and that she and her twin sister were well-known by whānau and friends as being "beautiful, caring girls".

 "Also very loved by their uncles and aunties.
 Our children and their children and their mokos all grew up knowing each other and were referred to as cousins.